Lee Anderson: Defection to Reform UK

 On 11 March 2024, Anderson joined Reform UK, becoming the party's first Member of Parliament.
 Anderson had previously been critical of Reform UK, saying it was "not a proper political party" and describing its leader Tice as a "pound shop Farage".
 At the 2024 general election, Anderson was re-elected to Parliament as MP for Ashfield with an increased vote share of 42.8% and a decreased majority of 5,509.
 Along with Anderson, Nigel Farage, Rupert Lowe, James McMurdock, and Richard Tice were elected for Reform.
 After the election, he was made Chief Whip of Reform UK.
 Following an investigation by the parliamentary Independent Expert Panel, in November 2024, Anderson apologised for swearing at a parliamentary security officer and behaving in a way that "constituted bullying, and also harassment" on 23 November 2023, before he joined Reform.
 Initially he denied the allegations, but after a failed appeal he accepted the findings in full and made a full apology.

 In January 2025, Anderson voted along with all other Reform UK MPs for a new national inquiry into rape gangs.
 Reform UK was the only party to vote in unison.
 The bill was lost at 364 votes to 111, a majority of 253, against the amendment.
 On 7 March 2025, Anderson suspended the whip of fellow Reform UK MP Rupert Lowe over legal accusations.
 Anderson said to remove the whip was "a deeply painful thing to do."

+During the 2024 United Kingdom riots, which involved racist attacks, arson, looting, and attacks on hotels housing asylum seekers, Anderson alleged on social media that a hotel in his constituency was housing people who had entered the country illegally.
+He subsequently issued a correction after it was revealed the hotel was hosting international NHS nurses.
+Anderson later described rioters as "just young idiots who got carried away."

-On 29 October 2025, Anderson admitted to "gaming the system" to get even "the fittest man in Ashfield" on Personal Independence Payment (PIP) disability payments whilst working for the Citizens Advice Bureau before he came into Parliament.
-The Reform UK policy would stop providing PIP payments to recipients with ‘non-major anxiety’.
+On 29 October 2025, Anderson said that before entering politics while working at the Citizens Advice Bureau, he was part of an organisation which was "gaming the system".
+He said he knew advisers at the organisation who could get "the fittest man in Ashfield" on Personal Independence Payment (PIP).
+The Reform UK policy on welfare is to stop people "exploiting the system" and to cease providing PIP payments to recipients with "non-major anxiety".

+In February 2026, Nigel Farage announced his first frontbench team.
+Anderson remained Chief Whip, and was not appointed to a spokesman role for any particular portfolio.
+On 20 April 2026, Anderson was ejected from a Commons debate about the Peter Mandelson scandal for calling Keir Starmer a liar, a statement he refused to withdraw when instructed to do so by the Speaker.